Questions to Ask About Prostate Cancer

-When researching prostate cancer questions and answers, you’ll find the very latest treatment options are developed, refined and offered to patients first at NCI-designated cancer centers like The University of Kansas Cancer Center.
-Patients treated at NCI-designated cancer centers have a 25% better chance of survival.
-There are only 71 NCI-designated cancer centers nationwide and The University of Kansas Cancer Center is the only one in this region.
+When researching prostate cancer questions and answers, you’ll find the very latest treatment options are developed, refined and offered to patients first at National Cancer Institute-designated cancer centers like The University of Kansas Cancer Center.
+Our cancer center is 1 of 54 NCI-designated comprehensive cancer centers nationwide.
+Comprehensive designation is the highest level of recognition awarded by the NCI.
+Patients who receive care at NCI-designated cancer centers have access to the best available treatments, resources and clinical trials and have a 25% greater chance of survival.

 It’s important to see specialists who treat your cancer day-in and day-out.
 A urologic oncologist is significantly different from a general surgeon or a general urologist.
 At The University of Kansas Cancer Center, our urologic oncologists, medical oncologists, radiation oncologists and pathologists have specialized training in prostate cancer and know what works for each subset of disease type.
 Your care team may also include a radiologist, dietitian, genetic counselor and others.
 Our specialists are national and international leaders in prostate cancer treatment.
 They present lectures at meetings across the country and the globe and have written textbooks on prostate cancer treatment.

 There are many options for treating prostate cancer.
 The right treatment plan will be determined by the aggressiveness of the cancer and the patient’s goals and expectations.
 For early-stage prostate cancer, active surveillance (which involves monitoring the cancer without immediate treatment) may be an option.
+Another option for early-stage disease is high-intensity focused ultrasound, a prostate cancer treatment that uses the energy of sound waves to heat and destroy cancer cells in prostate tumors that have not spread.
+Our cancer center is the first and only in the region to offer this advanced technology.
 For patients with more advanced disease, there are different types of surgery and radiation options – including robotic surgery, brachytherapy (radiation seeds) and stereotactic body radiation.
 If the cancer has spread beyond the prostate, hormone therapy and chemotherapy may be considered.
 The University of Kansas Cancer Center is the only cancer center in the region to offer all the treatment options for prostate cancer – including advanced surgical and radiation techniques and a wide array of clinical trials.

 Not all prostate cancers require immediate treatment.
 If treatment is not advised, we recommend active surveillance and offer a comprehensive active surveillance clinic to guide you through this process.
 During active surveillance for prostate cancer, our urologic oncologists carefully monitor you for signs of disease progression.
 Our specialists may suggest active surveillance if your cancer is slow growing and diagnosed early.